emmapa/proximity_kit/PK_MUV/README.md

 Click save and the kit will be now connected, the Config Led blinks green and you are ready to use the kit.

+It is also possible to enter in configuration mode manually, see the below section "configuration mode".

 ### Modes and Routines
-* configuration mode
-* sleep mode
-* start-up routine
-* tag routine
-* check routine
+The operation of the PK_MUV can be described by modes and routine.
+The modes are conditions in which the kit is waiting for some actions from the users:
+* configuration mode: the kit is waiting to be connected to the local WiFi
+* operation mode: the kit is operating and waiting to detect a Tag_MUV

+The routines are a set of actions that the kit executes when it is triggered:
+* start-up routine: it happens when the kit is powered-on or reset
+* tag routine: it happens when the kit detect a tag
+* check routine: it happens when the user need to check the functionality of the kit The

 #### Configuration Mode
 The kit is in configuration mode when it is not connected to the Local WiFi.
-In configuration mode the Config Led is blue and blinks.
+In configuration mode the Config Led is steady blue.
 You can enter in configuration mode with the following steps: keep pushed the Config switch and reset the kit.
 Hold the Config switch until the Config Led blinks blue and you can connect the PK_MUV to the local Wifi, see previous section "Connect the PK_MUV to the local WiFi".

-#### Sleep Mode
+#### Operation Mode
-If the kit has been successfully configured, it enters in sleep mode.
+If the kit has been successfully configured, it enters in operation mode.
-The Tag Led and the Config Led are off and the NFC reader is ready to accept tags.
-The WiFi module is off.
+The Tag Led and the Config Led are off, the NFC reader is ready to accept tags and the WiFi module is off to optimise the power consumption.
+When the kit is operating and it has not been triggered by any tag, it will stay in operation mode.

+### Start-up routine

 #### Tag Routine
 When the reader get a tag, the Tag Led blinks and the light colour sequence code is: